kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 ## Example
 Assume sorted list `ar = [3, 5, 6, 7]` and element to insert is `2`.

-During the intermediary steps, the contents of `ar` are as shown below, `0` getting inserted at beginning of the list.
+During the intermediary steps, the contents of `ar` are as shown below.
+The `key` is value `2` and eventually it gets inserted at beginning of the list.

 	Start: 3 4 6 7 2
 		3 5 6 7 7  // 7 shifted right